aaronhma/algorithms/math/geometry/README.md

-# AoPS Geometry Notes

-## About Geometry
+## Geometry

-Geometry is the study of things like points, lines, and surfaces.
+> Geometry is the study of things like points, lines, and surfaces.

-This folder contains notes for AoPS Introduction to Geometry.